Red Velvet Brownies

 • Use a 20cm square tin: It’s important to use the same-sized baking tin to get the best results from this recipe.
 The ingredient quantities and baking time are only accurate if you use a 20cm square tin.

 • For the brownie mixture, use a gel or oil-based food colouring: This concentrated type of food colouring will transform the brownie mixture into a vibrant red hue.
-I highly recommend using Sugarflair Red Extra.
+I recommend using Sugarflair Red Extra.

 • Allow the brownies to cool completely: During the cooling time, the brownies will continue cooking, firm up and turn extra fudgy.
 This step will test your willpower but I promise it will be worth the wait!